GrapesJS/grapesjs/docs/api/component.md

 ## getEl

 Get the DOM element of the component.
-This works only of the component is already rendered
+This works only if the component is already rendered

 Returns **[HTMLElement][10]**

+## getView

+Get the View of the component.
+This works only if the component is already rendered

+Returns **ComponentView**

 ## onAll